gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2022-01/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

 - Now the creation of the Internet Gateway is optional.
-We can have public subnets and still disable the IGW by setting the variable `enable_igw` to `false` (it's `true` by default).
+We can have public subnets and still disable the IGW by setting the variable `enable_igw` to `false` (it&apos;s `true` by default).
 This fixes #150.